 Saving money on energy bills is a good thing, especially in very warm or cold climates where the AC or the furnace have to run a lot.
 It can costs hundreds of dollars a month to make the living space comfortable.

 And no, things like a refrigerator, freezer, or lights will not heat the garage to make the insulation worthwhile.
 A car engine does add a little heat, but it won’t last long.

 You can use the pink Styrofoam stuff from Home Depot, but that will only insulate your door to about R-6.
-If you spend a lot of time in the garage, buying a whole new insulated garage door might be better, but it will cost you about $1500 alone.
+Buying a whole new insulated garage door might be better, but it will cost about $1500!
 So if you do just the walls and the ceiling, it’s probably going to run you $1,000.
 A bit pricey if you don’t spend any time in the garage.